 Kia Sportage PHEV review

-The first-ever plug-in hybrid Kia Sportage is a refined and practical family SUV, with an impressive 43-mile electric range, but it starts at nearly £40,000
+The first-ever plug-in hybrid Kia Sportage is a refined and practical family SUV, with an impressive 43-mile electric range, but it starts at just under £40,000

 - Cabin quality

 - £40,000 starting price

 Over the past three decades, the Kia Sportage has cemented a reputation as one of Britain’s best family SUVs.
 In 2021 it was the country’s third most popular SUV, with buyers appreciating its terrific blend of practicality, equipment and value for money, plus Kia’s famed seven-year warranty.

 This latest, fifth-generation Kia Sportage builds on the success of its predecessors and retains its position near the top of the SUV tree.
 It’s easy to understand why, as the full-hybrid version is a hugely impressive family SUV and a worthy rival for models like the Hyundai Tucson and Volkswagen Tiguan.

 But this is the plug-in hybrid Sportage PHEV, which won Best Plug-In Hybrid Family Car in the 2023 DrivingElectric Awards.
 It combines the regular Sportage's show-stopping looks, tech-filled cabin and generous boot space with impressive pure-electric driving range and fuel economy.
 As well as being an ideal family car, company-car drivers and anyone looking to reduce their fuel consumption should be considering this model, too.